-Screening and enrollment data will be captured on case report forms (CRFs) and submitted to MTN Statistical and Data Management Center (SDMC).
-The Eligibility Criteria CRF will be completed and faxed for all participants once they are enrolled or have screened out.
-The SDMC will provide information on the number of participants screened and enrolled based on data received and entered into the study database.
-Please see Section 13 of this manual for more details on SCHARP Enrollment Reports.
+Screening and enrollment data will be captured on case report forms (CRFs) and entered into the Medidata Rave clinical database.
+Site staff will complete the Eligibility Criteria CRF for each participant enrolled or who screens out of the study.

+The SDMC will provide information on the number of participants screened and enrolled based on data entered into the study database.
+Please see Section 14 of this manual for more details on SCHARP Screen Out and Enrollment Reports.

-3.2.1 Accrual Tips
+3.2.1 Accrual Tips and Reminders

-Sites should develop methods for tracking actual versus targeted accrual, including monitoring the expected screening to enrollment ratios and how these change over time.
+Sites should develop methods for tracking actual versus targeted accrual, including monitoring the expected screening to enrollment ratios and how they change over time.
 Recruitment methods and venues should be assessed on an ongoing basis.
 The usefulness or "yield" of various recruitment sources should also be tracked over time.
 Routine team meetings should be held to identify recruitment sources of participants who screen and enroll and methods for timely evaluation of the usefulness of recruitment methods and venues.

 Discussion points should include the following: